 We cannot accept appeals directly from candidates, their parents or other third parties acting on their behalf.
 However, private candidates may appeal directly without the support of the entering centre.

-Appeals should normally be lodged on the basis of whether the awarding body used procedures that were consistent with the regulatory requirements (see links below), and applied its procedures properly and fairly in arriving at judgments.
-The appeals office may refuse to accept an appeal if no procedural ground is specified.
+- That the awarding body used procedures that were consistent with the regulatory requirements (see links below), and applied its procedures properly and fairly in arriving at judgments,

-- a marking or moderation error was not corrected during the review of marking or moderation; or
+- that there had been a marking or moderation error that has not been corrected at the review stage.

 ‘The awarding of a mark or the arrival at an outcome of Moderation which could not reasonably have been given or arrived at given the evidence generated by the Learner(s) (and for Moderation, the centre’s marking of that evidence), the criteria against which Learners’ performance is differentiated and any procedures of the awarding organisation in relation to Moderation or marking, including in particular where the awarding of a mark or outcome of moderation is based on: an Administrative Error, a failure to apply such criteria and procedures to the evidence generated by the Learner(s) where that failure did not involve the exercise of academic judgment, or an unreasonable exercise of academic judgment’.

-When an appeal is lodged, we will carry out a preliminary appeals investigation.
-This will take the form of a fresh examination of all available evidence and may involve research officers, subject-related assessment staff and senior examining personnel.
+When an appeal is lodged on procedural grounds, we will carry out a preliminary appeals investigation.
+This will take the form of a fresh examination of all the available evidence and may involve research officers, subject-related assessment staff and senior examining personnel.
 We will inspect the review of marking or moderation (RoMM) files and other relevant records for accuracy.

-For AS, A level and Project qualifications and GCSE English Language, English Literature and Mathematics only, we will also refer, where it has been identified by the appellant, the details of the alleged marking or moderation error to a senior examiner or moderator for further review and response.
+For GCSE, AS, A level and Project qualifications only, we will also refer, where it has been identified by the appellant, the details of the alleged marking or moderation error to a senior examiner or moderator for further review and response.
 That senior examiner or moderator will not have had any involvement in the original marking or moderation of the component.

 We will acknowledge each letter of appeal within two working days of receipt, at which point, we will provide further written guidance on the Pearson appeals process.
-We will send a letter, summarising the results of the initial appeals investigation, normally within 5 calendar weeks of receipt of the letter of appeal.
-In the event that the appeals office is unable to complete its enquiries within 25 days, we will advise the centre of the likely extent of any delay.
+We will send a letter, summarising the results of the initial appeals investigation, normally within 6 calendar weeks of receipt of the letter of appeal.
+In the event that the appeals office is unable to complete its enquiries within 6 calendar weeks, we will advise the centre of the likely extent of any delay.

 We will normally expect centres to contribute towards the costs of appeal investigations and hearings.
 The maximum amounts that we will charge are £120 per examination component for the initial appeal investigation, and £150 for any subsequent appeal hearing.
 There is no requirement for any fee to be submitted with the initial letter of appeal.
 We will not charge centres for special consideration appeals, nor for other appeals if an appeal is upheld.